-Also, the type of a relation can be easily changed.
+Also, the type of relation can be easily changed.

 It is also possible to create dedicated Board and List views for relations management.
 More information: Manage Relations as Cards and Lanes on Views

-You can set a relation between any entities in Targetprocess, no matter which Project or Team they are assigned to.
+You can set a relation between any entities in Targetprocess, no matter which Portfolio (Project) or Team they are assigned to.

 To add a new relation or change/remove one, a user must be able to modify both related entities.
 More on this requirement: Permissions for Access to Work Items.

-When you have top-level managers who should have permissions to create relations between any work items in your system consider providing them with Contributor access instead of including them to members lists of all the projects.
+When you have top-level managers who should have permission to create relations between any work items in your system consider providing them with Contributor access instead of including them to members lists of all the portfolios (projects).

 In Service Desk portal, it is possible to see list of work items attached to public Requests within outbound Relations.

 When special Metrics for Effort calculation are configured and activated, relations may affect the Effort calculations.